kaltura/playkit-js-google-tag-manager/docs/guide.md

 ### Triggering and listening to costume events

-In order to listening to player events - just pass array string to the plugin config
+In order to listening to player costume events - just pass string array to the plugin config

 ```js
 const config = {